athirah-data/health-data-analysis-r/README.md

 - dplyr
 - ggplot2

 Note: All data used are simulated or anonymized for learning and demonstration purposes.
+Analyses demonstrated include reliability testing, prevalence estimation, chi-square tests, and logistic regression.